NE-SmallTown/React-QuietWater/README.md

 We provide a [token](https://github.com/NE-SmallTown/React-QuietWater/tree/master/examples/token),you can set it to your `config.localStorage.info2Storage.userToken` (default the value is 'u_tk', i.e set `localstorage.u_tk` to the token value).And then you can test these functions otherwise it will redirect to the login page which you set.

+> NOTE: For now we just support browserHistory.If you use hashHistory,some modules maybe can't work.

 ### Documentation